-Budget requests should be anchored to the agency's strategic plan.
+Budget requests should be anchored to the agency's strategic plan

-OFM expects agency budget requests, including budget reductions, to be anchored to the agency's strategic plan and to clearly support the implementation of these strategies and achievement of performance targets.
+OFM expects agency budget requests, including budget reductions, to be anchored to the agency's strategic plan and clearly support the implementation of these strategies and achievement of performance targets.

-Use Plain Talk principles.
+Use Plain Talk principles

-Your decision packages will be persuasive only if OFM analysts and decision-makers can understand them.
+Your decision packages will be persuasive only if OFM analysts and decision makers can understand them.
 Use Plain Talk principles.
 Avoid jargon and acronyms.
 Keep your writing brief and clear.
-Find more information at Plain Talk Guidelines.

-Be clear and complete, and anticipate questions.
+Be clear and complete, and anticipate questions

 The time available for budget review is scarce and the capacity for rounds of questions on agency decision packets is very limited.
-OFM is likely to require agencies to re-work decision packages if they are unclear, if requested information is missing, if assumptions are incomplete, or if expected performance impacts are not explained.
+OFM is likely to require agencies to rework decision packages if they are unclear, if requested information is missing, if assumptions are incomplete or if expected performance impacts are not explained.

-4.2 THE REQUIRED ELEMENTS OF THE DECISION PACKAGE
+3.2 REQUIRED ELEMENTS OF A DECISION PACKAGE